cschulzsuper/multitenancy-monolith/README.md

   * /49 Introduction of prefixes for groups, members and identities.
 The new resources are `account-groups`, `account-members` and `authentication-identities`.
 Renaming of all related classes. https://github.com/cschulzsuper/multitenancy-monolith/commit/f1d7fd2e269451b1dd20c3cb8a7441e65f15b4a9
   * /50 The missing `account-groups` endpoint is implemented.
 With tests and some additional renaming that was forgotten in the previous commit. https://github.com/cschulzsuper/multitenancy-monolith/commit/e94cb99731e3eb28e73450deaa23d49d933ab876
   * /51 `HTTP HEAD` requests check for used `account-groups` and `authentication-identities`.
 Additionally, registration object definition for  `authentication-identities` and `account-groups`.
 They will be used in registration flows. https://github.com/cschulzsuper/multitenancy-monolith/commit/65aa4a787c9889f8cb8ef1891150ebb52ef5e415
   * /52 Registration endpoints for `authentication-identities` and `account-groups`.
 Not much more this time, apart from smaller code improvements.
-Seal classes whenever you can!
+Seal classes whenever you can! https://github.com/cschulzsuper/multitenancy-monolith/commit/773663d77fe7745830561e5f84357244b2e0cdf6
+  * /52 Registration flow components continues!
+This time confirmation and approval.

 # Current